 The important take away is this: the line between computer programs and AI is opaque.
 Mimicking a small slice of human intelligence/behaviour is relatively easy compared to mimicking all the bells and whistles.
 So, where does that leave us?
 What does artificial ‘intelligence’ actually look like?

-In this article, I will explore how we can categorise AI by its intelligence.
-These are the 3 types of AI.
+In this article, I will explore how we can categorize AI by its intelligence.
+We will soon see there are 3 types of AI.
+These are ANI, AGI, and ASI.
+Narrow, general, and super artificial intelligence.

 When an AI’s ability to mimic human intelligence and/or behaviour is isolated to a narrow range of parameters and contexts, it’s called ANI (also known as Weak AI or Narrow AI).
 All existing AI are ANI.